ROYAL ASCOT – WHAT FIRST TIMERS SHOULD KNOW

 As Ascot is quite close to London and South West Railways offers plenty of trains for race days, you can basically stay anywhere in the London area for visiting Royal Ascot.

-I visited Royal Ascot at the end of my trip to Cornwall.
-As I mostly wanted to go to Royal Ascot I decided against a more expensive hotel in London and stayed at the Premier Inn at London-Heathrow instead.
+As I visited Royal Ascot at the end of my trip to Cornwall and Royal Ascot was my main goal, I decided against a more expensive hotel in London and stayed at the Premier Inn at London-Heathrow instead.

 My Hotel for Royal Ascot – Premier Inn London Heathrow Terminal 4